 Finally, don’t forget the human touch.
 An LMS can be a lonely place if it’s not used properly, but adding a touch of ourselves can make a difference.
 This is one reason why using communication tools is important, but that is not enough.
 For example, you might organize Alumni talks using forums or Zoom, so that new students can learn from their peers who have already graduated and are set on their career paths.
-NEO LMS takes this a step further with mentorship accounts.
+CYPHER takes this a step further with mentorship accounts.

 Add pre-recorded videos for welcome messages, instructions, or support offerings, to add a human voice to the study material, especially for remote students.
 Be involved in the class chat and make some time during the first weeks of the semester to have informal conversations via video conferencing — it will make all the difference.